AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 Any terms that should be recognized by the spell check, you can add to `components/dictionary.txt`.
 Keep words alphabetical; each word is on its own line.

-If you want to run a spell check of all `.Rmd` files locally, you can use run `Rscript scripts/spell-check.R` and it will print out the same type of file in the `components` folder.
+If you want to run a spell check of all `.Rmd` files locally, you can use run `Rscript scripts/spell-check.R` and it will print out the same type of file in your current folder.

 ## Rendering notebooks